Rhelli/Members-Only-Authentication/README.md

 ### Setup
 In order to get this webpage up and running, you may have to do a little set up first.
-  1. Make sure you have both ['Ruby'](https://www.ruby-lang.org/en/documentation/installation/) and Ruby on Rails (['Mac'](https://gorails.com/setup/osx/10.15-catalina) • ['Linux'](https://gorails.com/setup/ubuntu/19.10) • ['Windows'](https://gorails.com/setup/windows/10)) installed.
+  1. Make sure you have both [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and Ruby on Rails ([Mac](https://gorails.com/setup/osx/10.15-catalina) • [Linux](https://gorails.com/setup/ubuntu/19.10) • [Windows](https://gorails.com/setup/windows/10)) installed.
   2. Download this repo!
-  3. `cd` into the root directory of wherever you download this repo. ['What does 'cd' mean?'](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html)
+  3. `cd` into the root directory of wherever you download this repo.
+[What does 'cd' mean?](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html)
   4. In your terminal window, enter `rails server` to start the server.
-  5. Now navigate to ['localhost:4000'](localhost:4000) in your browser to start playing with the webpage!
+  5. Now navigate to [localhost:4000](localhost:4000) in your browser to start playing with the webpages!

 ## 🕺🏽 Contributions, Issues & Forking